-A. Fellows must be an advanced graduate student and be affiliated with a US academic institution.
+A. Fellows who are an advanced graduate student and affiliated with a US academic institution.
 US citizens with affiliation to a US academic institution are eligible for all fellowship competitions.
-Depending on whether or not funding is available, non-US citizens with affiliation to US academic institutions are be eligible for the long-term fellowship dependant on available funding.
-Non-US citizens are ineligible to apply for short-term fellowships.
+Depending on whether or not funding is available, non-US citizens with affiliation to US academic institutions are eligible for AIPS fellowship.

 Q. Do I qualify as an advanced graduate student?

 A. To be considered as an advanced graduate student, you must have completed your PhD qualifying exams but not have completed your thesis.
 Students still completing coursework are not eligible for fellowships.